Tourist First

 Vietnam: Two-Night Junk Cruise on Ha Long Bay

 We spent two nights in the last week of December 2012 aboard a junk motoring among the stony islands of Ha Long Bay, on Vietnam's northern coast a few hours' drive from Hanoi.
-The junk, technically a sailing vessel, did briefly raise its sails (above), probably just a photo opt for us and the 17 other passengers who were returning from an island visit.
+The junk, technically a sailing vessel, did briefly raise its sails (above), probably just a photo opportunity for us and the 17 other passengers who were returning from an island visit.
 Our voyage was powered by diesel fuel.

 We were on one of Indochina Junk's three identical "Dragon's Pearl" vessels.
 The company picked us up at and returned us to our hotel in Hanoi.
 Click HERE for the company's website.